WangCheng0116/ML/README.md

 Too much information has been flooding in my mind.
 Pause for a while not to take in new concepts and take a deep breath.
 Today's task - Review!

 ## 20 Oct
 Today I revisited the concept of SVM after I learned the corresponding knowledge in MA3236 (non-linear optimization), and specifically, KKT and duality.
-Also I have included a muc h more rigorous proof of SVM.
+Also, I have included a much more rigorous proof of SVM.

 ## 21 Oct
 Today's topic is about SVD.
 It is very amazing to see how the knowledge of linear algebra can be applied to ML.
 SVD is a powerful tool for dimensionality reduction, and it is also the foundation of PCA, which I plan to study tomorrow.